I sparked Syria’s revolution as a teenage boy – now I’m here to finish it

 At least 15 boys from different families were rounded up – and badly tortured.
 One of them reportedly died from his wounds.

-Muawiyah recalls how authorities told the parents: “Forget about your children.
+Muawiyah recalls how the authorities told their parents: “Forget about your children.
 Make new children.
 And if you’ve forgotten how to do that, bring your wives.”

 “We were surprised by what happened.
-Everyone demanded the return of the children – families inside Daraa but across Syria.
+Everyone demanded the return of the children – families inside Daraa, but [also] across Syria.

 Ehab Qatayfan, 50, who was among the crowds of protesters at the time, says the children’s detention was the straw that broke the camel’s back.

-“We were in a miserable situation, as you saw with your own eyes the jails, the prisons, the torture machines,” he recalls from outside the Al-Omari Mosque.
+“We were in a miserable situation, as you saw with your own eyes – the jails, the prisons, the torture machines,” he recalls from outside that same mosque, 13 years on.
 “We were oppressed by every single branch of the regime.”

-But the protests were met with violence from authorities, and it snowballed from there.
-Fighting raged for a brutal seven years, during which regime forces laid waste to Daraa.
+But the protests were met with violence by the authorities, and it snowballed from there.
+Fighting raged for a brutal seven years, during which time regime forces laid waste to Daraa.
 Among the dead was Muawiyah’s own father, who was killed by regime bombs in 2014 as he went to Friday prayers.

-By 2018, rebel forces had surrendered and, in a deal, forced to evacuate to the north-west province of Idlib.
-Among those who fled there was Muawiyah, who then escaped onwards to Turkey where he endured the hardships of life as a refugee.
+By 2018, rebel forces had surrendered and, under the terms of a deal, were forced to evacuate to the northwestern province of Idlib.
+Among those who fled there was Muawiyah, who then escaped onwards to Turkey, where he endured the hardships of life as a refugee.

-Desperate and broke, he eventually returned to his hometown via smuggling routes, and earlier this month – as opposition forces from Idlib swept through Aleppo, Hama, and Homs – he joined the frustrated youth of Daraa who turned once more on their regime.
-To everyone’s surprise, the government soldiers who had been feared for so many decades appeared to melt away.
+Desperate and broke, he eventually returned to his hometown via smuggling routes, and earlier this month – as opposition forces from Idlib swept through Aleppo, Hama, and Homs – he joined the frustrated youth of Daraa, who turned once more on the Assad regime.
+To everyone’s surprise, the government soldiers they had feared for so many decades appeared to melt away.

 Back in Daraa, years of battle scars have gouged out swathes of the city.
 Children now play football in the shadows of the towering skeletons of apartment blocks.
 Families have tried to rebuild makeshift houses in the shells of their former homes.